organicmaps/organicmaps.github.io/content/faq/tts/tts.md

 ---
 title: Text-to-Speech on Android
-slug: Text-to-Speech on Android
 description: Guide on how to make TTS work on Android

 taxonomies:
   faq: ["TTS"]

 extra:
-  question: How to setup voice instructions?
   order: 10
 ---